-At the 2012 London Olympic Games, Sanya was showcased her tireless work ethic by collecting two more Gold Medals (400m, 4x400m Relay) to add to an outstanding year that has already seen her win the 400m Indoor World Championship.
+At the 2012 London Olympic Games, Sanya showcased her tireless work ethic by collecting two more Gold Medals (400m & 4x400m Relay), adding to an outstanding year in which she had already won the 400m Indoor World Championship.
 She also won her sixth National Outdoor Championship in the 400m.

-Prior to Sanya’s 2012 campaign, she bounced back from an injury shortened 2010 by winning the 4x400 Relay in South Korea to claim her record fifth career World Championship Gold Medal.
-In 2009, Sanya won her first individual Gold Medal at the World Championships, winning the 400m in addition to claiming Gold in the 4x400m Relay.
+Prior to Sanya’s 2012 campaign, she bounced back from an injury shortened 2010 by winning the 2011 4x400m Relay in South Korea to claim her record fifth career World Championship Gold Medal.
+In 2009, Sanya won her first individual Gold Medal at the World Championships, winning the 400m, in addition to claiming Gold in the 4x400m Relay.
 For the fifth consecutive year, Sanya was the #1 ranked 400m female runner in the world.
 She also received both the IAAF World Female Athlete of the Year Award and the Jesse Owens Award, for the second time each.

 Sanya was born on February 26, 1985 in Kingston, Jamaica.
 In 2002, she was named National High School Female Athlete of the Year, USA Track and Field’s Youth Athlete of the Year, and Track and Field News Women’s Prep Athlete of the Year.
 Sanya attended the University of Texas, where she was an NCAA Champion.

 "Poised, personable and oh-so fast, Sanya Richards is ready to take over as the face of U.S. track and field..."- AP